 Ser is used to talk about WHAT something is; to describe the inherent characteristics, the ones that are always true and never change.
-The keyword for ser is Permanent.

 In order to help you remember some of those lasting attributes we want to give you a useful acronym: DOCTOR, which stands for Descriptions, Occupations, Characteristics, Time, Origin, and Relationships.

 Estar is used to talk about HOW something is; to describe temporary states and characteristics; and locations.

 If you want to remember some of those temporary states think of the acronym PLACE, which stands for Position, Location, Action, Condition and Emotion.